rxv3774/WebCheckers/docs/DesignDoc.md

 ### Roadmap of Enhancements
-* Player sign-in
-* Start a game
+* Spectator: User can enter a game already in progress and watch, but not play.

-* Checker piece movement
-* Resignation
-* Spectator
-* Tournament play
+* Tournament play: User can choose to play in tournament mode, where a group of players compete in a system of games that ends with one winner.

 ## Application Domain